Authentication

 What are the MFA challenges for legacy applications?

 That’s the bad news.
-But there’s good news, too: you have another option that’s both low on development and cost.
+But there’s good news, too: you have another option that’s both low on development resources and cost.

 Equip your legacy app with the latest MFA technologies by pairing it with Identity Orchestration.
 You don’t need to change the application itself or touch any code to make MFA work for legacy applications.